All Episodes

 He did one of the autopsies of George Floyd.

-And you know, you you see how badly bruised George Floyd's face was from having the knee, you know, pushing his his face into the pavement.
+And, you know, you see how badly bruised George Floyd's face was from having the knee, you know, pushing his face into the pavement.

 Again, go back to my martial arts as a student training.

-You know, if a quick, a quick targeted strike to the jaw and the carotid artery, I promise you, if I if I hit the target, you're going to go down.
+You know, a quick targeted strike to the jaw and the carotid artery, I promise you, if I hit the target, you're going to go down.

-So I think between the nine minutes and twenty nine seconds and the testimony that this is not what the way uh officers are trained by the chief of police, I think it was a done deal.
+So I think between the nine minutes and 29 seconds and the testimony that this is not the way officers are trained by the chief of police, I think it was a done deal.

-But I will say this going forward is that we can't have jury going into a jury room if we believe in due process, if we believe in the presumption of evidence, uh innocence, rather, and have them feel some type of intimidation from the outside.
+But I will say this going forward, is that we can't have juries going into a jury room if we believe in due process, if we believe in the presumption of evidence, innocence rather, and have them some type of intimidation from the outside.

-You know, it it often I I wonder why they don't do this more often, but I I am a big supporter of change of venue for high profile cases for very specific reasons, and they didn't do it in this particular case.
+You know, it often, I wonder why they don't do this more often, but I am a big supporter of change of venue for high-profile cases for very specific reasons, and they didn't do it in this particular case.

 And we're going to watch that closely.